Managing environment content with a Puppetfile

 To declare content protected by SSH private keys, declare the content as a repository, and then configure the private key setting in your code management tool.

-Configure the correct private key by setting Code Manager or r10k
+Configure the private key settings by modifying the following Code Manager or r10k

 parameters in Hiera: